 - Your Drone will heal enemies too if they are close enough, so it's best used at medium or long range if in combat.

-- Your Drone will die to two ticks of damage from being outside the Ring.
+- Your Drone will die to two ticks of damage from being outside the Ring, so don't think you can use it to survive outside the Ring.

 - Lifeline's Drone can absorb shots (and therefore act as cover) in the heat of battle.
 Bear in mind however that it can be destroyed fairly easily.